-According to the published 1: 250 000 geological map (Sheet 2628 East Rand), the study area is underlain by rocks of the Vryheid Formation (Pv), Ecca Group of the Karoo Supergroup.
+According to the published 1: 250 000 scale geological map (Sheet 2628 East Rand), the study area is underlain by rocks of the Vryheid Formation (Pv), Ecca Group of the Karoo Supergroup.
 The Vryheid Formation comprises sandstone, shale and coal beds.
 The Vryheid Formation has been extensively intruded by Jurassic age dolerite (Jd).
 The dolerites occur both as sills and linear dyke structures that may extend over tens of kilometres.
-Minor areas of recent surficial deposits, alluvium, blanket areas along Klein Olifants River and Viskuile River at the north-eastern and western portions of the site, respectively.

-An excerpt of the published geological map showing the project area is presented as Figure 3-1 and the lithostratigraphy is presented as Table 3-1.
+An excerpt of the published geological map showing the project area is presented as Figure 3-1 and the lithostratigraphy is presented as.